 - Adobe Stock (premium)

 - Stock Photo Secrets (premium)

 - Wikimedia Commons (free)

-And while many of those stock photo sites above are great, the problem is that then your constantly bouncing between WordPress, the stock photo site, downloading JPGs, resizing them, etc. All of this adds up to time out of your busy schedule.
+And while many of those stock photo sites above are great, the problem is that then your constantly bouncing between WordPress, the stock photo site, downloading JPGs, resizing and optimizing them, etc. All of this adds up to time out of your busy schedule.
 Many business owners and writers need ways to speed up content creation and publishing, not juggle more tasks.
 Thankfully there are a few great solutions out there now that actually allow you to stay on your WordPress site and find/add images while you’re writing.
 Check out these two awesome services/plugins that allow you to upload directly to your WordPress media library.

 1. Instant Images (free)

 The first solution is called Instant Images, created by the team over at Connekt, a web design and development studio.
-What they have done is actually pretty clever, as they created a plugin to upload high quality stock photos from Unsplash, directly to your WordPress media library.
+What they have done is actually pretty clever, as they created a plugin to upload high-quality stock photos from Unsplash, directly to your WordPress media library.
 For those of you not familiar with Unsplash, it is a site that provides unrestricted free high-resolution photos.
 Everything is licensed under Creative Commons Zero, which means you can copy, modify, distribute and use the photos for free, including commercial purposes, without asking permission from or providing attribution to the photographer or Unsplash.

 The free Instant Images plugin has over 1,000 active installs with a 5 out of 5 rating.
 It allows you to search the entire Unsplash library from right within your WordPress admin and upload images with a single click.
 You can download it from the WordPress repository or by searching for it within your WordPress dashboard under “Add New” plugins.
 Follow the steps below on what to do after activation.